rmrresearch/GhostFragment/docs/source/developer/design/overview.rst

 target system to sub-computations is handled by the "input driver" component.
 Once we know the inputs for the smaller computations the "Engine" is used to run the smaller computations.
-Given the results of the smaller computations, GhostFragment approximates the property of interest for the larger system.
+Given the results of the smaller computations, GhostFragment can then approximate the property of interest for the larger system.

 Input Driver Overview
 =====================